bunleaps/genomic-visualization-dashboard/frontend/README.md

-# Genome Visualizer
+# Genome Visualization Dashboard Frontend

 ## Project Overview

-Genome Visualizer is an interactive web-based dashboard designed for the exploration and analysis of genomic data.
+Genome Visualization Dashboard is an interactive web-based dashboard designed for the exploration and analysis of genomic data.
 The application processes FASTA files to provide a dual-view visualization (linear and circular) of genomic features, alongside detailed statistical analysis of sequence composition, gene distribution, and nucleotide properties.

 ## Key Features